ManicodeSecurity/iOS-Attack-Defense/003-App-Recon/README.md

 # Recon
-The goal of this lab is to discover everything that we can just from what is publicly available to us as researchers (the .ipa file).
+The goal of this lab is to discover everything that we can just from what is publicly and easily available to us as researchers (the .ipa file).

 ### Task 1: Inspect Info.plist
 We will first take a look at the `Info.plist` file to look for sensitive information and gather more intel about the app.